IIRWorkshop/2025/content/registration.md

 ## Contact

-If you have any questions regarding registration, please contact us at [iirconference@outlook.it](mailto:iirconference@outlook.it).
+If you have any questions regarding registration, please contact us at [iirworkshop@outlook.it](mailto:iirworkshop@outlook.it).